CWS01/WazeChurnPredictionModel/README.md

 * Ursula Sayo - Operations Manager

 ### Business Task
-Develop a machine learning model to prevent user churn, improve user retention, and grow Waze's business by===.
+Develop a machine learning model to prevent user churn, improve user retention, and grow Waze's business by allowing Waze to implement interventions for users at risk for churning.

 ### Key Questions
 1. Who are the users most likely to churn?